Armistice of 11 November 1918: Legacy

 The celebration of the Armistice became the centrepiece of memories of the war, along with salutes to the unknown soldier.
 Nations built monuments to the dead and the heroic soldiers, but seldom aggrandizing the generals and admirals.
-11 November is commemorated annually in many countries under various names such as Armistice Day, Remembrance Day, Veterans Day, and in Poland, it is Independence Day.
+11 November is commemorated annually in many countries under various names—namely Armistice Day, Remembrance Day and Veterans Day; in present-day Poland, it is celebrated as National Independence Day.

 During World War II, after German success in the Battle of France, Adolf Hitler arranged that negotiations for an end of hostilities with France would take place at Compiègne in the same rail car as the 1918 conference.
 The Armistice of 22 June 1940 was portrayed as revenge for Germany's earlier defeat, and the Glade of the Armistice was mostly destroyed.

 The end of the Second World War in China (end of the Second Sino-Japanese War) formally took place on 9 September 1945 at 9:00 a.m. (the ninth hour of the ninth day of the ninth month).
 The date was chosen to echo the 1918 Armistice (on the eleventh hour of the eleventh day of the eleventh month), and because "nine" is a homophone of the word for "long lasting" in Chinese (to suggest that the peace won would last forever).